Community Science

 City Nature Challenge

-Since 2021, Floracliff has coordinated Lexington’s participation in the City Nature Challenge.
-This 4-day global bioblitz is organized annually by the California Academy of Sciences and the Natural History Museum of Los Angeles County.
-The City Nature Challenge is one of the largest community science programs in the world with over 450 cities participating to help us better understand – and therefore, take care of – nature that lives in and around urban areas.
+Since 2021, Floracliff has organized Lexington’s participation in the City Nature Challenge, a four-day global bioblitz led by the California Academy of Sciences and the Natural History Museum of Los Angeles County.
+This event is one of the world’s largest community science programs, with over 450 cities joining to document urban nature and support conservation efforts.

 eBird